DefinitionNumber of adults who reported receiving an influenza vaccination in the past 12 months.

 *People with asthma aged 5 years and older

-*People with underlying medical conditions that can put them at higher risk of serious flu complications.
-These include conditions such as chronic lung diseases, heart disease, kidney disease, liver disorders, neurological and neuromuscular disorders, blood disorders, or metabolic disorders.
+*People with other underlying medical conditions that can put them at high risk of developing serious flu complications.
+These include conditions such as chronic lung diseases, heart disease (except isolated hypertension), kidney disease, liver disorders, neurologic and neuromuscular disorders, blood disorders, or metabolic disorders (such as diabetes)

 *People with moderate or severe acute illness with or without fever

 *People with Guillain-Barr Syndrome within 6 weeks following a previous dose of influenza vaccine

 Centers for Disease Control and Prevention (CDC).
 "Who Should and Who Should NOT get a Flu Vaccine".
 Retrieved from: [https://www.cdc.gov/flu/prevent/whoshouldvax.htm].